 Please use the included tool to unsnap the covers when you travel.
 Unfortunately, I got lazy and started yanking the covers off, and many of the snaps began to fail after a few months.
 I replaced the broken ones and haven’t had an issue since.

-To give you an idea of longevity, I currently am using the same set I made in 2015.
+To give you an idea of longevity, I am currently using the same set I made in 2015.
 The snaps are fine, and the material is holding firm, but it has faded somewhat.

 The covers will darken the RV interior slightly, which you may find bothersome if you like bright daylight, but you can still see out and enjoy the view.
 Unfortunately, if you have any lighting on inside the RV at night, anyone outside can see it fairly easily, so keep that in mind.